vaparr/ha-overseerr/README.md

 ## Setup

-This component needs to authenticate to your Overseerr instance with either a user `password` or an `api_key`.
+This component needs to authenticate to your Overseerr instance using your `api_key`.

 To find your `api_key` open the Overseerr web interface.
 Navigate to **Settings**, you should then be able to see your `api_key`.